 London was formed from a combination of various boroughs and every corner of the city has its own character.
-Today, we explore the neighbourhood of Bloomsbury in Central London.
+Today, we explore the neighbourhood of Bloomsbury in Central London in England.

 I recommend that you purchase an Oyster Card before your visit to London.
 This is a plastic card on which you load money to travel with on the metro (“underground” or “tube”) and bus.
 This can save you a lot of money if you travel between all the different neighborhoods!
 For travellers living outside of the United Kingdom, there is the Visitor Oyster Card that saves you lots of money!

 - ONE DAY IN LONDON – BLOOMSBURY NEIGHBOURHOOD

 - 🍽️ MY OLD DUTCH

 - 🛏️ THE HOXTON

 - 🏛️ MUSEUM OF COMEDY